airKlizz/TextSegmentation/README.md

 ### CNN News

 The dataset in composed of more than 93000 CNN news articles segmented in passages according to the author of the news.
 Stories are from the [DeepMind Q&A dataset](https://cs.nyu.edu/~kcho/DMQA/).
-All the data is in the ``cnn.data.jsonl`` file.
+All the data is in the ``cnn.data.jsonl`` file ([download](https://drive.google.com/open?id=1WzG7-LyQg7vlborMuUwhNPZfZfI8dQgX)).
 The ``data/`` folder contains scripts to convert the ``.jsonl`` file into train and test files.

 #### Reproduce the dataset